OrgaNiUS/OrgaNiUS/client/docs.md

 The user can perform the following actions:

 1. Change username
-2. Change email
-3. Change password
+2. Change password
-4. Delete account
+3. Delete account

 ## Logout